 Shopping for thread may introduce you to new terms.
 A few words you might hear are:

-Denier: Denier is a sizing method that's often used for continuous filament threads.
+Denier, a sizing method that's often used for continuous filament threads.
 The number indicates the weight in grams of 9,000 meters of the thread.

-Sewing with Decorative Threads
+Decorative Threads for Quilters

 Decorative threads (for hand and machine embroidery and for machine quilting) include the rayons and metallics mentioned above.
 One way to preview these threads is to browse manufacturer web sites.
 Take some time to explore the sites -- most have educational resources to help you choose threads, and they often suggest appropriate needles and other supplies that are required for specific jobs.